krittger/ESPFusion/README.md

 2. Create a new conda environment with r-essentials built from
    CRAN:

+   conda create -n r_ESPFusion r-essentials r-base r-optparse

+   (For developer tools and to build the package, also needs:

-   conda create -n r_ESPFusion r-essentials r-base
+   conda create -n r_ESPFusion r-essentials r-base r-optparse r-devtools r-roxygen2

 3. Activate the environment with: